Learning MCollective is now available in Early Release.

-Note that this has pretty much every chapter and subchapter we expect to have in the final book, but my editor hasn’t read it yet nor have I had a chance to step back away from it long enough to re-read it with a clear head.
-But as O’Reilly says on their website:
+This has pretty much every chapter and subchapter we expect to have in the final book, but my editor and I are still publishing some rough edges.
+As O’Reilly says on their website:

 You’ll receive updates when content is added, as well as the completed ebooks.
 You get free lifetime access, multiple file formats, and free updates.

 My first blog post for Taos was just published: http://www.taos.com/2014/02/27/choose-security-partners-carefully/

 This post covers the reality of security products: you can’t buy trust.
 Or as seems to have occurred this time, someone might be paying more than you to ensure your crypto is weak.
 You have to acquire the talent to ensure what you are using meets your needs.

 I suspect that readers of this blog might point out that my summary has always been true: nobody should ever have trusted RSA blindly.
 My target audience for that post is people who may not have realized this before.

 So I received an e-mail from someone wanting an early access copy of the book I’m writing, by name.
 That wasn’t public knowledge, so it confused me.
 I went a-Googling, and look what I found: